SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/opc-ua.md

     lifetimeCount: 600
 # The notificationBufferSize defines how many monitored item values should be buffered to receive
 # subscription notification data from the OPC UA server.
 The subscription reporting rate (publish interval)
-# and sampling rate of the monitor items should be taken into account to choose a suitable buffer size.
+# and the volume of sampling data should be taken into account to choose a suitable buffer size.
     notificationBufferSize: 500
 # Repositories thread pool configuration.
 Unless required, modifying these properties is not recommended.